Murder of June Anne Devaney: Confession

 Griffiths claimed he "remembered being outside" the children's ward, where he found a door unlocked.
 He had left his shoes outside the ward, and entered the premises, hearing a nurse "humming to herself and banging things, as if she were washing up or something".
 He had then picked up the Winchester bottle to use as a weapon in the event any member of staff had attempted to challenge him, before he had chosen June Anne as his victim.
 According to Griffiths, he had "hushed her" as he lifted her from the cot, before discreetly leaving the premises through a window to a small room at the end of Ward CH3 close to the lavatories.
 (Note: Griffiths had been familiar with the layout of Queen's Park Hospital.
 As a child, he had spent approximately two years as an in-patient at the hospital in the same wing as Ward CH3.)

 Griffiths refused to talk in much detail as to the atrocities he inflicted upon the child, beyond claiming that he had killed June Anne in a fit of rage when she had begun crying after he had carried her from the premises.
 Nonetheless, in one section of his statement, Griffiths stated that as he had carried the child across the field to where he assaulted and murdered her, June Anne had trustingly placed her arms around his neck.
 He then claimed to have returned home, sleeping soundly upon the downstairs sofa in order that he did not alert his parents as to his time of arrival home.
-He had slept until approximately 9 a.m.
+He had slept until approximately 9 a.m., then "got up, washed and shaved, then pressed my suit because I was going out again after I had had my breakfast."